MKS Inc.: 2001–2008: The rise of application lifecycle management

 In 2001, following the company's restructuring and refinancing, MKS shifted its primary focus to the enterprise market, expanding from its desktop-based version control and defect tracking system to the multi-tier software change and configuration management (SCM) system it had been developing technically since 1997.
 The new product, now known as MKS Integrity, had a Java EE foundation and was brought to market in June, 2001.
 Since that time, the company has expanded feature sets beyond SCM, into what is now called in the marketplace, Application Lifecycle Management (ALM), with the incorporation of requirements management and release management in 2005, and test management and portfolio management in 2006.
 As of 2006, the ALM revenues for the company constitute over 80% of the annual revenues.

 In late 2005 MKS opened an office in Japan where the company began to offer local service and support for their customer base in countries such as Australia, China, Japan, Korea and Singapore.

 By October 2006, the Interoperability Division of MKS announced the release of MKS X/Server - technology, SCO XVision Eclipse and the SCO Wintif, that was rebranded after being acquired from SCO.

 In 2001 Philip C. Deck, join the company and was appointed CEO.
 Shortly after, Michael W. Harris, joined and was appointed President and COO in July 2002, and Douglas Sawatzky, formerly VP Finance, as Chief Financial Officer in February, 2006.

-In late 2007 and early 2008 the company acted upon growing success in the embedded systems market and focused its strategy both in terms of sales and development on large global organizations in the automotive, aerospace/defense, medical device and mobile device sectors.
+In late 2007 and early 2008, the company acted in the embedded systems market and focused its strategy in terms of sales and development on large global organizations in the automotive, aerospace/defense, medical device, and mobile device sectors.

 2009–2010: Consolidation of development markets

-With the current industry focus the company is seeing the advanced product development organizations, those with a combination software and hardware focus, forcing the consolidation of the traditional product development and software development life-cycles.
+With its industry focus, the company saw advanced product development organizations.
+These organizations combined software and hardware.
+These organizations also consolidated traditional product development and software development life cycles.

 In late 2009 Michael W. Harris was appointed as the company's President and CEO while Philip C. Deck was appointed Executive Chairman and continues his role as Chairman of the Board of Directors.

 August 23, 2010 Charlie Janes returns to MKS and is appointed Vice President of Sales for North America.

 In September, 2010, Andrew M. Wertkin was appointed Chief Technology Officer (CTO).

 November 3, 2010, Michelle Dickey joined MKS as Vice President Federal Sales to spearhead a team for the North American Government market.